EdwardTex/TexAcademicPage/content/authors/admin/_index.md

 ---

 TIAN Anxin is a MS in Big Data Technology at the Department CSE of HKUST.
 His research interests include machine learning, big data computing and analytics.
-He once led the Robotic group CSU_Yunlu during undergraduate, achived good ranks in RoboCup and China Robot Competition.
+He once led the robotic group CSU_Yunlu during undergraduate, achived good ranks both in RoboCup and China Robot Competition.